Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

    Regarding the transport protocol, in future versions,
    alternative transport protocols could be considered
-   advancing over HTTP 1.1 or TCP.
+   advancing over HTTP/1.1 or TCP.
    We believe the proposed media format and protocol interfaces will provide the same benefits with other transport protocols.
 Our view is that for current and near future